tiwaojo/tiwao-api/README.md

     - It's the best way to build a production-ready, self-documenting GraphQL API that can use data from any source
     - It's designed to help you build and serve your GraphQL API with little to no configuration

+So the entire flow of types across your application will be as follows:
+1. Prisma will generate types/api based off of your database schema to interact with database.
+2. Pothos will use those types to expose GraphQL types via an API.
+3. GraphQL Codegen will read your GraphQL schema and generate types for your frontend codebase representing what is available via the API and how to interact with it.
 ### Validation
 Note other derivatives/alternatives are aviailable.
 [Custom Validation](https://www.prisma.io/docs/orm/prisma-client/queries/custom-validation)
 - [joi validator](https://joi.dev/)